-Farm Walk and Talk 2023 registration is now open!
+Farm Walk and Talk 2024 information is coming soon!

-Farm Walk and Talk 2023 will run across four weeks, from February 28th - March 23rd this Spring.
+Farm Walk and Talk 2024 will run across four weeks next spring.

 Teachers and students across Ireland visit various Teagasc agricultural colleges and research centres, as well as UCD’s Lyon’s Estate and the Irish Farmers Journal Tullamore demonstration farm.

 Through these events, students can gain real-life experiences on working farms.
 They also attend talks from agri-food industry experts and leading academics in a practical environment.